sheetal-devop/flightgear-control/README.md

 </video>

 ----
 #### Requirements ####

-1. Linux x86_64 running with a windowing system.
+1. Mac OSX, Windows 10, or Linux x86_64 running with a windowing system.
 1. Git
 1. JDK 8+
-1. GPU preferably with more than 2Gb VRAM.
+1. GPU preferably with more than 1Gb of VRAM.

 ----
 #### Setup ####